SDV Installer Reference

 • Make sure the Python version is supported by SDV Enterprise.
 For more details, see Technical Requirements.

 • --platform <platform_name>: Use this when you want to download packages for a different OS platform than the one you are currently on.
-Support platform names include:
+Options are listed below based on the machine:

 • --package <package_name>: If you provide the name of a package, SDV Installer will only download the specific package (as opposed to all of them).
 Note that you must have permissions to access that particular package; use list-packages to see the names.